sarweshshah/gait_analysis/README.md

 **For detailed TCN documentation, see:** [docs/README_TCN_Gait_Analysis.md](docs/README_TCN_Gait_Analysis.md)

+**For core modules documentation, see:** [core/README_CoreModules.md](core/README_CoreModules.md)

 **Note:** Legacy scripts from the initial development phase have been moved to the `archive/` directory.
 See [archive/README.md](archive/README.md) for details about the archived files and migration notes.
+The basic gait analysis system documentation is now included above.